 Generic Name: Melphalan hydrochloride

-Melphalan should be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agents.
+Melphalan hydrochloride for injection should be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agents.
 Severe bone marrow suppression with resulting infection or bleeding may occur.
 Controlled trials comparing intravenous (IV) to oral Melphalan have shown more myelosuppression with the IV formulation.
 Hypersensitivity reactions, including anaphylaxis, have occurred in approximately 2% of patients who received the IV formulation.
-Melphalan is leukemogenic in humans.
-Melphalan produces chromosomal aberrations in vitro and in vivo and, therefore, should be considered potentially mutagenic in humans.
+Melphalan hydrochloride for injection is leukemogenic in humans.
+Melphalan hydrochloride for injection produces chromosomal aberrations in vitro and in vivo and, therefore, should be considered potentially mutagenic in humans.

 Melphalan, also known as L-phenylalanine mustard, phenylalanine mustard, L-PAM, or L-sarcolysin, is a phenylalanine derivative of nitrogen mustard.
 Melphalan is a bifunctional alkylating agent that is active against selected human neoplastic diseases.
 It is known chemically as 4-[bis(2-chloroethyl)amino]-L-phenylalanine.
 The molecular formula is C13H18Cl2N2O2 and the molecular weight is 305.20.
 The structural formula is: